0ki/fengoffice_old/fengoffice_/readme.txt

-    About OpenGoo beta 0.5.2
+    About OpenGoo beta 0.6.0
     =========================

-    OpenGoo is a free, web based WebOffice, project management and collaboration tool.
+    OpenGoo is a free, web based WebOffice, knowledge management and collaboration tool.
 For license details, see license.txt.

-    OpenGoo is based on activecollab 0.71.
+    OpenGoo's architecture is based on activecollab 0.7.1.

-    Note: OpenGoo is under heavy development and is currently on an beta stage.
+    Note: OpenGoo is under heavy development and is currently on an pre-beta stage.
     This means that it still lacks much of its desired functionality and it may contain lots of bugs.
 This release of OpenGoo is intended for testing and previewing and not for production use.
 If you find a bug and want to